testillano/h2agent/README.md

   Disables data storage for events processed (enabled by default).
   This invalidates some features like FSM related ones (in-state, out-state) or event-source transformations.
+  This affects to both mock server-data and client-data storages, but normally both containers will not be used together in the same process instance.

 [--discard-data-key-history]
   Disables data key history storage (enabled by default).
-  Only latest event (for each key 'method/uri') will be stored and will be accessible for further analysis.
+  Only latest event (for each key '[client endpoint/]method/uri') will be stored and will be accessible for further analysis.
-  This limits some features like FSM related ones (in-state, out-state) or event-source transformations.
+  This limits some features like FSM related ones (in-state, out-state) or event-source transformations or client triggers.
   Implicitly disabled by option '--discard-data'.
   Ignored for server-unprovisioned events (for troubleshooting purposes).
+  This affects to both mock server-data and client-data storages, but normally both containers will not be used together in the same process instance.

 [--disable-purge]
   Skips events post-removal when a provision on 'purge' state is reached (enabled by default).

+  This affects to both mock server-data and client-data purge procedures, but normally both flows will not be used together in the same process instance.

 [--prometheus-port <port>]
   Prometheus local <port>; defaults to 8080.